 Here’s what you need to understand.
 As Brian Jarryd, CEO at UK BestEssays, notes, “the SWOT analysis is not a business strategy, nor an actionable method of achieving results.
-It is a brilliant method of introspection that allows organizations and big corporations to manage their performance and direct their path towards success. “
+It is a brilliant method of introspection that allows organizations and big corporations to manage their performance and direct their path toward success. “

 Once you get all the information concerning your or your team’s strengths, weaknesses, opportunities, and threats, begin prioritizing.
 Together with your employees, identify the opportunities that would suit your organization best.

-Then decide on which of your weaknesses you’ll work on together as a team, and find the proper solutions to minimize or even destroy those threats.
+Then decide on which of your weaknesses you’ll work on together as a team and find the proper solutions to minimize or even destroy those threats.

 The way you develop your strategy depends entirely on you.
-Use all the information you’ve acquired by leveraging the SWOT methodology, and create a master plan to grow and nurture your organization’s performance.
+Use all the information you’ve acquired by leveraging the SWOT methodology and create a master plan to grow and nurture your organization’s performance.

 The SWOT analysis brings a lot of benefits to every company and team that performs it correctly.
 The awareness of strengths, weaknesses, opportunities, and threats is an essential key to a company’s success.

 SWOT gives you lots of decisions to make, most of them leading to positive effects.